How Can Hit and Run Lawyers in Springfield Help Me Get Compensation After a Hit and Run?

 What Defines a Hit and Run Accident?

 To qualify as a hit and run accident, a driver needs only to strike another vehicle and then leave the scene without stopping or without fulfilling legal obligations.
 A driver must give his name, address, and motor vehicle registration number to the other driver or party involved in an accident, according to Massachusetts state law.
+If you’ve been involved in a motorcycle accident and need legal assistance, consider contacting motorcycle accident attorneys in Springfield.

 Hit and run accidents occur when drivers panic or when they are trying to avoid consequences of an accident, such as being held responsible or driving while intoxicated.
 As soon as you realize you are the victim of a hit and run, you should call the police, if possible.